Bollards, Pedestals & Posts Explained

 Stainless steel and painted metal light fittings do not protect against salt corrosion and are unsuitable for coastal use.
 Anywhere within 10 miles of the sea is deemed a coastal site by Lyco.

 Norlys painted steel and aluminium lights come with long anti-corrosion guarantees of 15 and 25 years.
 They can be used as close as 4 miles from the sea without voiding the warranty.
-One example is the Stockholm Outdoor Pedestal Light.

 Copper and galvanised steel products are always suitable for use near the sea.
 Once in place, they form a natural patina that inhibits corrosion.
 The harsher the environment, the quicker this happens.
 Polycarbonate fittings are also a good choice for coastal sites.